dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

    Notes in the database that a file is no longer being edited by the developer and does not change the latest version of the file.
-In addition, the latest version of the file is copied from the database onto the developer’s machine; any changes the developer may have made to the local copy of the file are abandoned.
+In addition, the latest version of the file is copied from the database onto the developer's machine; any changes the developer may have made to the local copy of the file are abandoned.

 Merge with Source Control…